MevLeo/Ads_Full_Stack_Data_Pipeline/README.md

 # AdFlow Media — Full-Stack Data Pipeline

-A production-grade data pipeline for a fictional digital advertising agency managing paid campaigns across **Google Ads**, **YouTube Ads**, and **Bing Ads**.
+A production-grade data pipeline for a digital advertising agency managing paid campaigns across **Google Ads**, **YouTube Ads**, and **Bing Ads**.
 Built on a modern data stack using Snowflake and dbt Cloud with a medallion architecture.